-Micran Relies on NI AWR Software for the Design of a Complex Space-Qualified X-Band MMIC
+Micran Relies on AWR Software for the Design of a Complex Space-Qualified X-Band MMIC

 Micran is a modern, innovative enterprise with a strong team of specialists combining experience in different areas of microwave electronics, including telecommunication equipment, microwave blocks and complex systems, test and measurement equipment, and gallium arsenide (GaAs) microwave monolithic integrated circuits (MMICs) for use in the company’s own equipment.
 The full cycle of research and development gives Micran an advantage over its competitors.